What is coastal erosion?

 The District Plan maps identify coastal erosion areas along the open coastline at Waihi Beach, Bowentown and Pukehina as well as along the rural open coastline at Matakana Island, Maketu and east of Pukehina.

-Council also holds other coastal erosion area maps (not shown in the District Plan) for particular locations along the Tauranga Harbour including Pios Shores, Athenree, Tanners Point, Ongare Point, Kauri Point, Omokoroa, Plummers Point, Te Puna West, Te Puna, Matakana Island, Rangiwaea Island and Motuhoa Island.
+Council also holds other coastal erosion area maps (not yet shown in the District Plan but to be included in due course) for particular locations along the Tauranga Harbour.
+This includes Pios Shores, Athenree, Tanners Point, Ongare Point, Kauri Point, Omokoroa, Plummers Point, Te Puna West, Te Puna, Matakana Island, Rangiwaea Island and Motuhoa Island.

 You can view the District Plan maps and other maps below.